Aladdin (2019 film): Sequel

-Cancelled prequel
+Canceled prequel

 A year before deciding to remake Aladdin, Disney made an announcement in 2015 that it would make a live-action prequel to the aforementioned film above under the title Genies.
 The new film was reported to focus on genies and their realm and reveal how Aladdin's genie ended up in the lamp.
 Writers Mark Swift and Damian Shannon were hired to write the script, while Tripp Vinson was to serve as a producer under his Vinson Films banner.
 However, as of 2021 the film was reportedly scrapped.

 Spin-off film

 A spin-off film focused on Prince Anders was announced in December 2019 to be in development for Disney+ with Jordan Dunn and Michael Kvamme writing the script and Magnussen reprising his role.
 In April 2021, Magnussen stated that project was still in development and that writers Shane Andries and Chris Smith had been hired to do additional work on the script.
 In May 2022, Magnussen once again said that the film is still in the works and going through rewrites.
+In August 2024, Magnussen gave an update on the project saying, "The pandemic happened when we were really putting it together.
+There were a few changes with a few companies.
+It’s not dead.
+Every day is creating these beautiful stories.
+In my career, I just like doing fun stuff.
+What would I want to see and what would I want to hang out and do?
+So no, it’s not dead.
+It’s still going."